celiac disease testing

 It’s important to note that for accurate blood or endoscopic results, you must be consuming gluten, otherwise there is a risk that there will be no damage or autoimmune response to measure.

 Celiac disease testing does not only involve diagnostic tests but also tests for monitoring your health.
-Monitoring involves celiac blood tests to compare and contrast your diagnostic lab values to your current ones.
-If possible, your doctor may try to do follow-up endoscopes to assess for damage too.
+Celiac follow-up testing include celiac blood tests to compare and contrast your diagnostic lab values to your current ones.
+If possible, your doctor may try to do follow-up endoscopies to assess for damage too.

 Some labs say anything below a positive test result is okay.
 In my experience, I like to see people have negative test results in their gluten-free life.

 For example, tTG-IgA wise, the Mayo Clinics reference ranges suggest a negative result if it’s <4.
 This is something to monitor if your tTG-IgA was elevated at diagnosis.